MoonLightOri/my-own-modded-DRG-difficulties/Interstellar/WIP Interstellar Features (b48).md

   + It's a mini boss Mactera Spawn variant that has material changed.
   + It has significantly higher HP than normal mactera spawn, Time Dilation +50%.
 The projectile has long Poison DoT STE appliance and different trajectory visual effect than normal Spawn.
   + It also has high elemental, explosion and piercing resistances (Except for Physical damage where it's weak instead).
-  + Its main ability is to Summons clones of itself named Mactera Joker Clone on the map once Spawned with no HP bar indicator and a slight difference on it's appearance.
+  + Its main ability is to Summons clones of itself named Mactera Joker Clone on the map once Spawned with no HP bar indicator and a slight difference on its appearance.
   + The clones inherit Time-Dilation trait from the real Joker, but have significantly lower HP and no resistances.
   + The clones can instantly respawn upon being defeated and only deals 1/4 of real Joker damage and without Poison DoT STE.
   + Upon killing the real Joker, all clones will instantly die.